What this document is for

 - Health data including any disabilities and medical conditions

-This information is classed as “special category data” under the General Data Protection Regulation (GDPR).
+This information is classed as “special category data” under the UK General Data Protection Regulation (UK GDPR).
 We may only collect this data when it is relevant and for the purposes described above.

-The County Council also collects information concerning criminal convictions and offences.
+The County Council may also collect information concerning criminal convictions and offences.

 Who provides this information?